-Students completing the minor will complete a total of 6 courses and will take the same 3 courses from Core Courses.
-Courses in the core provide foundations of public health.
-Courses incorporate an understanding of the socioeconomic, cultural, behavioral, biological, environmental and other factors that impact human health and contribute to health disparities.
-Students will select 1 course from the category Population Health and Disease.
-This category focuses on concepts of population health, and the basic processes, approaches, and interventions that identify and address the major health-related needs and concerns of populations.
+Students completing the Public Health minor will complete a total of 6 courses and will take 3 core courses from the Public Health Major.
+These core courses provide an understanding of the foundations of public health.

+Courses within the curriculum incorporate an understanding of the socioeconomic, cultural, behavioral, biological, environmental and other factors that impact human health and contribute to health disparities.

+Students will select three additional courses among the following categories:

+Population Health and Disease: This category focuses on concepts of population health, and the basic processes, approaches, and interventions that identify and address the major health-related needs and concerns of populations.
 The courses explore the underlying science of human health and disease including opportunities for promoting and protecting health across the lifespan.

-Students will select 1 course from the category Public Health Environmental Issues.
-This category focuses on courses that provide a foundation of environmental factors that impact human health and contribute to health disparities, including the roll of advocacy and justice in environmental health.
-Students will select 1 course from the category Public Health Engagement and Policy informed Action.
-This category focuses on courses that either provide a foundation to understand and leverage policy or an experiential opportunity to enact change, advocacy, and justice in public health settings.
+Public Health Environmental Issues: This category focuses on courses that provide a foundation of environmental factors that impact human health and contribute to health disparities, including the roll of advocacy and justice in environmental health.

+Public Health Engagement and Policy Informed Action: This category focuses on courses that either provide a foundation to understand and leverage policy or an experiential opportunity to enact change, advocacy, and justice in public health settings.
+Measurement and Evaluation: This category focuses on courses that provide a foundation of statistical and/or research skills to prepare students for research in any public health field.

-This minor consists of a minimum of six course units, including:
+The Public Health minor consists of a minimum of six course units, including: 1) Core Courses (all three required): HLTH 101, HLTH 200, HLTH 280